Djamel02/Auth/README.md

 # Auth

+## Appreciation

+Thank you @ThomasOliver545

 ## Infos

-- Api build with NestJS 8, because v8 has Support for the latest Socket.io Release v4
+- Backend built with NestJS 8
-- Angular used in v12 & also Angular Material
+- Frontend built with Angular used in v12 & also Angular Material
+- Docker compose v 3.8
 - Start Command `docker-compose up`